mkhdermani/Macroeconomics-1/README.md

 ---

 2.10.
 Now consider a local newspaper which is a monopoly in a region.
 It serves two distinct customer groups: readers and advertisers.
 The price of the newspaper $p_R$ is irrelevant for the advertiser, as are the advertising prices $p_A$ for the reader.
 However, since a higher newspaper price induces lower sales of newspapers, demand for ads will typically fall.
-On the other hand it is not clear how the demand for newspapers is affected by higher or lower advertising.
-In order to find out the optimal price combination $\left(p_R^*, p_A^*\right)$ that maximizes profits, the managers of the newspaper vary the two prices and observe the following profits $G\left(p_R, p_A\right)$ :
+On the other hand, it is not clear how the demand for newspapers is affected by higher or lower advertising.
+In order to find out the optimal price combination $(p_R^*, p_A^*)$ that maximizes profits, the managers of the newspaper vary the two prices and observe the following profits $G(p_R, p_A)$:

 |       |       | ρₐ=0.5 | ρₐ=4.5 | ρₐ=8.5 | ρₐ=12.5 |
 |-------|-------|--------|--------|--------|---------|